-There are certain lifestyle choices or health conditions that could disqualify you from receiving bariatric surgery.
+Certain lifestyle choices or health conditions could disqualify you from getting bariatric surgery.
 These include cirrhosis of the liver, any blood disorder that increases your risk of heavy bleeding, serious heart or lung problems, autoimmune diseases, your age (under 16 or over 75), a mental health disorder, or an addiction to drugs or alcohol.

 What is the safest weight loss surgery?

 Gastric banding is the safest because it is the most simple weight loss surgery while also remaining very effective.
 Of the weight loss surgeries, this is the one patients have the greatest likelihood to gain the weight back.

 Find Medicare Supplement coverage for bariatric weight loss surgery

 Medicare supplement coverage is ideal for those seeking weight loss surgery because Medigap plans fill the gaps of Medicare.
 Signing up for a Medicare Supplement is also simple.